 Our motorcycle has already begun its journey.
 It’s sailing to the USA.
 We’ll we fly there soon.
-From the moment of its collection from the harbor, our Dakar will become our steed to carry us, along with our folding little house and possessions.
-It will also be our faithful friend and travel companion, from which so much will depend.
+From the moment of its collection from the harbor, our Dakar will become our steed to carry us, along with our folding little house and belongings.
+It also will be our devoted friend and travel companion, on which so much will depend.
 So I had to prepare it as well as I could.
-Having a limited budget I managed to make the most important maintenance work, and necessary improvements.
+Having a limited budget I still managed to make the most important maintenance work and necessary improvements.

 The first one to take care of our Dakar was Habit from the Motorap Service in Wrocław, Poland.
-The activities made by him were:
+The job done by Habit included:

 - Adjusting the valves.